 One thing to remember is that your kit needs to be checked on a regular basis as the medications will have a use by date, and after repeated trips items can degrade from repeated exposure to the environment.
 Whatever items you decide upon for your first aid kit, the golden rule is if you don’t know what it is or how to use it then don’t carry it.

 Disclaimer: The items listed above make up my personal first aid kit and have served me well over the years however you will need to assess what you carry based on your own needs.
 Be sure to consult with your doctor regarding medications.
+Remote area first aid also relies on being creative with what you have on hand.

 The contents of my first aid kit